simonmcallister0210/cognito-srp-helper/README.md

 _CognitoSession_ - An object containing Cognito session details required to complete our SRP authentication request

+### `createTimestamp`

+Generate timestamp in the format required by Cognito: `ddd MMM D HH:mm:ss UTC YYYY`.
+This timestamp is required when creating the password signature via `computePasswordSignature`, and when responding to the PASSWORD_VERIFIER challenge with `respondToAuthChallenge`.
+Both the password signature and the `respondToAuthChallenge` need to share the same timestamp

+**Returns**:

+_string_ - A timestamp in the format required by Cognito

 ### `computePasswordSignature`

 Computes the password signature to determine whether the password provided by the user is correct or not.
 This signature is passed to PASSWORD_CLAIM_SIGNATURE in a respondToAuthChallenge call

 **Parameters**:

-`clientSession` - _ClientSession_ - Client session object containing user credentials, session keys, and timestamp
+`clientSession` - _ClientSession_ - Client session object containing user credentials and session keys

 `cognitoSession` - _CognitoSession_ - Cognito session object containing public session key, salt, and secret

+`timestamp` - _string_ - Timestamp that matches the format required by Cognito

 **Returns**: